MarkoSokser/Inform7-Jigsaw-game/story.md

 The silence is deafening.";
 		play the sound of SadMusic;
-		say "
+		increase Marcus-death-turn by 1;
+	otherwise if Marcus-death-turn is 2:
+		say "[paragraph break]Press any key to continue...";
+		increase Marcus-death-turn by 1;
+	otherwise if Marcus-death-turn is 3:

-You can't move.
+		say "[paragraph break]You can't move.
 You can't think.
 All you can do is stare at what's left of your companion.

 The monitors flicker.
 Jigsaw's face appears.